Skip to main content

 Caves (Roguelike) Tips: Potions Here are Caves (Roguelike) Tips about potions, what they do, and how to best use them.
 Health Potion: Heals you overtime.
 Fire Potion: - Throw on mobs to deal fire damage especially on the location of certain mobs that go invisible not only to spite them, but also for a chance to destroy them off screen. - Throw on the floor to stall mobs while you make you escape.
 Acid Potion: - Throw on mobs to deal poison damage especially on the location of certain mobs that go invisible not only to spite them, but also for a chance to destroy them off screen. - Throw on the floor to delay mobs while you make you getaway. - Throw on yourself right after activating the Inversion Scroll to heal yourself.
 Teleport: To help you escape a compromised position; - whether it be to escape a pincer attack from two or more mobs, - escape live explosives about to go off right at your fee...

-Caves (Roguelike) Ancient Ruins Tips
+Caves (Roguelike) Scroll Tips